gofiber/fiber/docs/context.md

 ```

 #### Json
-Converts any interface to json using [Jsoniter](https://github.com/json-iterator/go), this functions also sets the content header to application/json.
+Converts any interface or string to json using [Jsoniter](https://github.com/json-iterator/go), this function also sets the content header to application/json.
 ```go
 // Function signature
 c.Json(v interface{}) error